Kunj-13/StockSense/Weekly Reports/Weekly Report - 10-30.md

 ### Krish
 ## Subsection 1
-- Learned more about OpenAI API and how we will be using it to train our models.
-- Installed some of the dependencies for libraries we will be using in the backend.
-- Configured VSCode to be able to use it with the GitHub repository.
-- Watched more videos on JSON and how to format data.
+- I want to coordinate with the group and make sure we are all on the same page for how we will push commits to the repository without screwing up each other's work.
+- Figure out how to configure the outputs of the bot into JSON so the front end can use it.

 ## Subsection 2
+- Get the Yahoo finance API implemented so it works with the vector database without any issues
-- Uploaded documents into the vector database.
+- Finish uploading documents into the vector database.
-- Finished the semantic search.
-- Helping the machine learning team with the bot outputs.
+- Get JSON files formatted so I can work on the front end

 ## Subsection 3
-- I want to coordinate with the group and make sure we are all on the same page for how we will push commits to the repository without screwing up each other's work.
-- Figure out how to configure the outputs of the bot into JSON so the front end can use it.
+- Get the front end ready so the bot and display information
+- Look into another API for option trading

 ### Navid Hoque